 - The years of puberty are also critical and are times when your child may go through a range of emotions, including depression, ranging from mild to severe.
-While many children can often bounce back from depression on their own, with the help and love of family and friends, some children may face severe depression and need professional help.
+While many children can often bounce back from depression on their own, with the help and love of family and friends, some children may face severe depression and need professional help (4).

 - It is a very common thing for your child to feel sad and unhappy at the drop of a hat during this time.
 Also, your child may not realize why they are feeling unhappy, and make it more difficult for them to understand what they can do to get out of that feeling.

 - The years of puberty are not just filled with changes that apply to how your child is growing and developing.
 During these years, your child will also face some very important times in the academic world, and a lot of stress can further contribute to the feeling of depression.
-This is one of the cause of social effects of puberty.
+This is one of the causes of the social effects of puberty.

 - Your child will feel a constant need to perform well and fare better than others, which can cause severe distress and anxiety.
 A lot of things will be happening in your child’s world at this age, which your child will be facing for the first time.
 From meeting lots of new people to interacting more with the opposite sex and experiencing those first pulls of sexual or physical needs, to try and maintain a positive image and putting up an almost adult-like personality, there are a lot of factors that will contribute to stress in your child during these years.

-- As a parent, it is important for you to look for signs of depression, anxiety, self-harm as well as any suicidal tendencies that may come up in your child.
-Some of the most common signs and symptoms are being sad all the time without any proper reason or without being able to explain why, feeling worthless or having a low self-esteem, no interest in activities that your child had loved earlier.
-Avoiding meeting friends, speaking to family members or going to social gatherings, preferring to be alone and not responding to questions.
+- As a parent, it is important for you to look for signs of depression, anxiety, self-harm as well as any suicidal tendencies that may come up in your child (4).
+Some of the most common signs and symptoms are being sad all the time without any proper reason or without being able to explain why, feeling worthless or having low self-esteem, no interest in activities that your child had loved earlier.
+Avoiding meeting friends, speaking to family members or going to social gatherings, preferring to be alone, and not responding to questions.
 Trying to avoid going to school or not going to school at all, difficulty in completing academic projects.
-Complaints from teachers about poor performance in class, difficulty concentrating and paying attention are some of the changes occur during puberty.
+Complaints from teachers about poor performance in class, difficulty concentrating and paying attention are some of the changes that occur during puberty.

 If you notice any of the above symptoms in your children, make sure you speak to them and try to ask them what they are feeling.
 Show that you give importance to their feelings and assure them that no matter what is disturbing them, you will not judge them for it.
-If appropriate, you can also tell them about similar experiences you had when you were growing up and how you dealt with it.
+If appropriate, you can also tell them about similar experiences you had when you were growing up and how you dealt with them.
 If you feel that despite all your efforts you are not able to help your child, make sure you speak to a doctor or counselor about it.
 Feelings of depression, self-harm and suicide are extremely dangerous and should be treated with immediate concern.